mrkamel/spella/README.md

 distance, the one with a higher score wins.
 Correction is done greedily, i.e. phrases are generally preferred.

+Please note, spella lowercases the phrases from the dictionary but does not normalize them in any other way, as there is hardly any normalization that fits every possible use case.
+Therefore, you better normalize the phrases in the dictionary files yourself beforehand.

 ## Requests

 The server listens on port 8888 and uses a simple JSON based protocol.